cocos/cocos-docs/source/en/scripting/basic-node-api.md

 This operation will deactivate node, means:

-- Hide current node and all child nodes in scene
+- Hide current node and all child nodes in scene.
 - Disable all components on current node and all child nodes, meaning `update` method in these components will not be called.
-- If there's a `onDisable` method in any component on current node or child node, it will be called.
+- If there's an `onDisable` method in these component, it will be called.

 `this.node.active = true;`

 This operation will activate node, means:

 - Show current node and all child nodes in scene, unless child node is deactivated seperately.
-- Enable all components on current node and all child nodes
+- Enable all components on current node and all child nodes, meaning `update` method in these components will be called in every frame.
-- If there's a `onEnable` method in any component on current node or child node, it will be called.
+- If there's an `onEnable` method in these component, it will be called.

 ### Change node's parent